TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 - Adding a restricted region to an existing Cosmos DB Account.
 - Provision a new Azure Cosmos DB Free Tier account.

 However, you should be able to perform all operations against your existing Azure Cosmos DB resources in all regions without any restrictions.
-Please consider using any other region for your new deployments.
+Please consider using any other region closest to your desired region for new deployments.

 For further information, please review our [commitment and service continuity]( https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/).